MukundPatel13/finalCapstone/CapstoneProject4/README.md

-# HyperionDev Capstone Project IV - Stock and Inventory management using OOPS concept
+# Capstone Project IV - Stock and Inventory management using OOPS concept

 A stock-taking and inventory management program for Nike warehouses that reads a text file and allows the user to perform a range of functions on 'Shoe' objects generated from  the file.